Fast-Her: Fasting Effects on Breast Cancer Treatment

 Prolonged fasting → Washout → Normal eating

-During prolonged fasting, participants will eat only once daily (dinner), with water, black coffee and tea permitted during fasting hours.
-Throughout all conditions, participants will continue their prescribed PI3K inhibitor dosing.
-All medications will be taken at standardized times to ensure consistent pharmacokinetic measurements.
+During the prolonged fasting intervention period, participants will eat only once daily (dinner), with water, black coffee, and tea permitted during fasting hours.
+Participants will continue their prescribed PI3K inhibitor dosing, with medications taken at standardized times to ensure consistent pharmacokinetic measurements.

 What is the study measuring?